cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - *runahead pool*: task proxies that have been spawned (created) already but are beyond the current runahead limit, or beyond the (non-final) stop point.
-  All tasks are initially spawned into the runahead pool then released to the main pool as the worklow (and the runahead limit) moves foreward.
+  All tasks are initially spawned into the runahead pool then released to the main pool as the workflow (and the runahead limit) moves forward.
 - *n=0 window*: tasks that anchor the current view (by default, the content of the active task pool)
 - *n=M window*: tasks within M graph edges of the those in the n=0 window